Costco is filled with ways to save, but it’s easy to overlook some of the less-obvious perks.

 8. Buy tires

 My family buys all of our tires at Costco, and we love that they throw in free balancing and rotation.
-Plus, instead of drinking stale coffee while waiting in a stuffy room for our cars to be serviced, we can grab a cheap bite to eat and cross several items off our shopping list.
+Plus, instead of drinking stale coffee while waiting in a stuffy room for our cars to be serviced, we can grab a cheap bite to eat in the food court and cross several items off our shopping list.

 9. Know the return policy